 which may be different from the year of installation in the present location.

-For a given year, they are generally in order by country and city.
+For a given year, they may be in order by country and city or by city and country.

 Following the year is an indication of the founder's contribution to the instrument in that year: